microsoft/hi-ml/hi-ml-histopathology/README.md

 ### Conda environment

 If you start your jobs in the `hi-ml-histopathology` folder, they will automatically pick up the Conda environment file that is present in that folder.
-If you start your jobs in a different folder, you need to add the `--additional_env_files` option to point to the file `<repo_root>/hi-ml-histopathology/environment.yml`.
+If you start your jobs in a different folder, you need to add the `--conda_env` option to point to the file `<repo_root>/hi-ml-histopathology/environment.yml`.

 ## Running histopathology tests